-The Vice President for Leadership Development and Vice President for Program Development shall co-chair the Executive Board of the Action Committees.
+The Vice President for Program Development shall Chair the Executive Board of the Action Committees and the Vice President for Leadership Development shall serve as Vice-Chair.
 Each Action Committee and Team Chair will serve as a voting member of the Board.
 The President of the Association and Campaign Directors shall be ex officio members of the Executive Board.
 The National President is empowered to break ties when necessary in voting.